metabase/metabase/docs/troubleshooting-guide/proxies.md

 If you're experiencing problems where attempting to save a question or dashboard sometimes fails, or Metabase only loads a blank page, this might be caused by the use of a proxy.

-A proxy could include other functions like web application firewall (WAF), content optimization or cache.
+A proxy could include other functions like a web application firewall (WAF), content optimization, or cache.

 Examples of proxies that are known to cause issues with Metabase: